 If we wish to use your personal information for a purpose which is not compatible with the purpose for which it was collected for, we will request your consent as required.
 In all cases, we balance our legal use of your personal information with your interests, rights, and freedoms in accordance with applicable laws and regulations to make sure that your personal information is not subject to unnecessary risk.

 Reporting compliance/tax information to your employer

-Where using Reward Store in the UK or Ireland, it is a requirement of the HMRC that we report information about any purchases so that appropriate tax deductions / payments can be made by your employer.
+Where using Reward Store in the UK or Ireland, it is it may be a requirement of the HMRC tax authorities that we report information about any purchases so that appropriate tax deductions / payments can be made by your employer. .
 We will only ever provide the minimum required information to your employer, this will not include exact details of purchases, just amounts and categories.